Debora Green: Arrest

-Green was arrested on November 22 in Kansas City, Missouri, shortly after dropping off her daughter for ballet practice.
-Though Green's attorneys had requested that if arrested, Green be allowed to turn herself in voluntarily, the police and district attorney felt that her behavior was too unpredictable, and chose to arrest her without warning.
-Green was charged with two counts of first-degree murder, two counts of attempted first-degree murder, and one count of aggravated arson.
+Green was arrested on November 22 in Kansas City, shortly after dropping off her daughter for ballet practice.
+Though her attorneys had requested that if arrested, Green be allowed to turn herself in voluntarily, the police and district attorney felt that her behavior was too unpredictable and chose to arrest her without warning.
+Green was charged with two counts of first-degree murder, two counts of attempted first-degree murder and one count of aggravated arson.
 In a subsequent press conference, District Attorney Paul J. Morrison cited a "domestic situation" as the motive for Green's alleged crimes.
-Green was initially held in a Missouri jail, then extradited to Johnson County Adult Detention Center in Kansas, on $3,000,000 bond, the highest bail ever asked for in Johnson County.
+Green was initially held in a Missouri jail, then extradited to Johnson County Adult Detention Center in Kansas, on $3,000,000 bond, the highest bail ever asked for in that county.

 Show cause hearing

 A pretrial show cause hearing in the Green case began in January 1996, with Green represented by Dennis Moore and Kevin Moriarty.
-Green's defense claimed that the fire in the family home had been set not by Debora Green, but by her son, Tim Farrar, who had once been caught by local police setting off Molotov cocktails.
-The defense also attempted to attribute Farrar's poisoning to Tim, who did much of the cooking in the household.
+Green's defense claimed that the fire had been set not by Green, but by her son Timothy, who had once been caught by local police setting off Molotov cocktails.
+The defense also attempted to attribute Farrar's poisoning to Timothy, who did much of the cooking in the household.

 State testimony

-Michael Farrar underwent surgery in December 1995 to treat an abscess in his brain caused by the poisoning.
-Fearful that Farrar would not survive the proceedings, and knowing that his testimony was key to their case, prosecutors videotaped his testimony beforehand.
+Farrar underwent surgery in December 1995 to treat an abscess in his brain caused by the poisoning.
+Fearful that he would not survive the proceedings, and knowing that his testimony was key to their case, prosecutors videotaped his testimony beforehand.
 The surgery was successful, and Farrar testified in person and recounted Green's problems with alcohol and the break-up of their marriage.
-Under cross-examination by Green's counsel, he admitted that both he and Green had contributed to the problems in the couple's marriage and that his relationship with his son had been so adversarial that they had sometimes come to blows.
+Under cross-examination by Green's counsel, he admitted that both he and Green had contributed to their marital problems and that his relationship with his son had been so adversarial that they had sometimes come to blows.

-Witnesses called by the State supported Farrar's and the prosecutors' earlier claims that police had been called to the home a month before the fire, that Green's behavior had been cause for concern at the time, and that Farrar had turned in to police at that time seed packets containing castor beans.
+Witnesses called by the State supported Farrar's and the prosecutors' earlier claims that police had been called to the home a month before the fire, that Green's behavior had been cause for concern at the time and that Farrar had turned in to police at that time seed packets containing castor beans.
 The Earl May store clerk who had identified Green as the purchaser of multiple packets of castor bean seeds testified to that effect.
 Medical evidence was presented that Farrar's illness had not fit neatly within the parameters of any known disease, but that its presentation matched the symptoms of ricin poisoning.
-An FBI criminologist provided testimony that he had tested for ricin antibodies in Farrar's blood approximately two months after Farrar's last acute symptoms, and found antibodies there in such large amounts that he could confidently state that Farrar had been subjected to repeated exposures to ricin.
+An FBI criminologist provided testimony that he had tested for ricin antibodies in Farrar's blood approximately two months after his last acute symptoms and found antibodies there in such large amounts that he could confidently state that Farrar had been subjected to repeated exposures to ricin.